devzbysiu/dox/README.md

 # <p id="about">About</p>

-One of the most frustrating activities I had to do from time to time is to search through a pile of documents to find the one you are looking for.
+One of the most frustrating activities I had to do from time to time is to search through a pile of documents to find the one I'm looking for.
 Wouldn't be better to just open an app and type keywords in the search bar?

 That's what this project is for.
 TLDR: you install a [core](./core) on your PC.
 Through the